pattern-zones-co/claude-code-gateway/README.md

 # Koine

-> The common language for your services.

 An HTTP gateway that exposes [Claude Code CLI](https://github.com/anthropics/claude-code) as a REST API, plus a TypeScript SDK for easy integration.

-Named after **koine** — the common tongue that connected the ancient Mediterranean — Koine translates protocols and manages requests so your apps can use Claude Code CLI just like you.
+> Named after **koine** — the common tongue that connected the ancient Mediterranean — Koine translates protocols and manages requests so your apps can use Claude Code CLI just like you.

 ## Packages